-- Openness to expressions - of feelings & emotions (one's own & others') - Readiness to challenge oneself & others - Readiness to take a step back & reflect - (e.g. on one's own perceptions, understanding, feelings) - Being aware of the unique yet complex approach to one's identity & how to deal with it when working in a group - Sensitivity & openness to diversity - Willingness to learn about the backgrounds/ contexts/realities of the young people
+- Openness to expressions of feelings and emotions (one's own and others') - · Readiness to challenge oneself and others - Readiness to take a step back and reflect (e.g. on one's own perceptions, understanding, feelings) - Awareness of the unique yet complex approach to one's identity and how to deal with it when working in a group - · Sensitivity and openness to diversity - Willingness to learn about the backgrounds/contexts/ realities of the young people - Awareness of the different ways to share feelings, emotions, opinions, as well as to show solidarity, both online and offline - · Confidence and courage to act in solidarity. - Commitment to address and challenge a 'them and us' mindset in a group. - Commitment to critically reflect on different sources of information